globaleaks/whistleblowing-software/backend/doc/statsandaccounting.md

         'receiver_messages': 3,
     }

-There are two separated dictionary, because the OUTCOME and the INCOMING are two separate hooks where the event accounting is recorded.
-At the moment only the OUTCOME_ANOMALY is used, because is important associate the time elapsed and the status error code in the Event collection.
+There are two separated dictionary, because the OUTCOMING and the INCOMING are two separate hooks where the event accounting is recorded.
+At the moment only the OUTCOMING_ANOMALY is used, because is important associate the time elapsed and the status error code in the Event collection.
 INCOMING hook is present, not yet used.